 Friday, December 18, 2015

 Tomb Raider (2013) was bit of an odd purchase for me as I had not ever played any game from the franchise.
 I guess the decision to buy it had something to do with me having the assumption it was developed by Eidos Montreal.
-As it turned out, the game was made by Crystal Dynamics, and only the publisher, Square Enix, was the same.
+As it turned out, the game was made by Crystal Dynamics, and only the publisher, Square Enix, was the same as with the newer Deus Ex games.
 But I did play through the game, and I did not totally hate it.

 Thursday, December 17, 2015

 After Salvatore's The Companions, The Reaver has definitely been the most entertaining read from The Sundering series for me.
 It is written by Richard Lee Byers, who is also the author of Dissolution, the first volume of the War of the Spider Queen.

 And so the Companions Codex comes to its rushed and unexciting conclusion with Vengeance of the Iron Dwarf.
 It is as if the whole trilogy was a mere prologue for an actual story, happening somewhere in future.
 Like the plot points were necessary and had to be told, but someone decided they also had to be spread over three books, regardless if they had the potential to be interesting enough for it or not.

 I remember seeing a bunch of different controversies before the fourth Thief game even saw its release.
 The first one was small (and bit silly) in how the title was stylized as THI4F, which to me reads as thiaf.
 They of course ditched that later on to call it simply Thief.